US looks like a new team thanks to banking - ExBulletin

 I thought it was just a very thorough effort across the board by our ladies, US head coach John Wroblewskic told On Her Turf.
 We faced a very good goalkeeper today, she played great, but we made a lot of good bids there.

-After two games, the biggest advantage for the US is that every member of the roster can play a part when given the chance (and minutes) a change that can be attributed to Wroblewski’s takeover as head coach after the Olympics.
+After two games, the biggest advantage for the US is that any member of the roster can play a part when given the chance (and minutes) a change that can be attributed to Wroblewski taking over as head coach after the Olympics.

 Everyone has a role in the team.
 Having superstars doesn’t help unless you also have momentum players, he said.